onyx-platform/engraver/README.md

 $ engraver cluster provision --cluster-id dev
 ```

 You'll see a fair amount of Ansible output.
+If you run into any unexpected problems, you can add `--ansible='-vvvv'` to the end of that line - which will put Ansible into verbose mode.
 When you provision in AWS, Ansible will:

 - Create a Virtual Private Cloud (VPC)
 - Create EC2 instances as describe by each of your machine profiles